-2019 Dodge Challenger SRT Hellcat Redeye Serves Up 797 Horsepower | Automobile Magazine
+2019 Dodge Challenger SRT Hellcat Redeye Serves Up 797 Horsepower for $71,350 | Automobile Magazine

 Production kicks off at the Brampton Ontario Assembly Plant this fall and the cars should roar into lots by the year’s end.

-In the meantime, check out some cool photos and video of the new beasts in action below.
+That is all for now, in the meantime, check out some cool photos and video of the new beasts in action below.
 Stay tuned for our hellish driving impressions to come.

-Note: UPDATE: Pricing information is listed below.
-UPDATE: Pricing has just been announced: